 It should be understood that the range of the value of MaxNumIntraBlockCopyMergeCand could have various designs as follows:

-The range of MaxNumIntraBlockCopyMergeCand is the same in (I, P/B)-slices, i.e., the range of MaxNumIntraBlockCopyMergeCand of (I, P/B) is equal to (0 ~ N, 0 ~ N) or (1 ~ N, 1 ~ N), inclusive.
+Solution 1: The range of MaxNumIntraBlockCopyMergeCand is the same in (I, P/B)-slices, i.e., the range of MaxNumIntraBlockCopyMergeCand of (I, P/B) is equal to (0 ~ N, 0 ~ N) or (1 ~ N, 1 ~ N), inclusive.

-The ranges of MaxNumIntraBlockCopyMergeCand are different in (I, P/B)-slices, i.e., the range of MaxNumIntraBlockCopyMergeCand of (I, P/B) is equal to (1 ~ N, 0 ~ N) or (0 ~ N, 1 ~ N), inclusive.
+Solution 2 (Suggested): The ranges of MaxNumIntraBlockCopyMergeCand are different in (I, P/B)-slices, i.e., the range of MaxNumIntraBlockCopyMergeCand of (I, P/B) is equal to (1 ~ N, 0 ~ N) or (0 ~ N, 1 ~ N), inclusive.

 In I-slice, we suggest to follow the current design which set the range of MaxNumIntraBlockCopyMergeCand to be 1 ~ N, inclusive, and excludes the value of MaxNumIntraBlockCopyMergeCand to be zero.
 In P/B slice, we suggest to align the current design as well that always sets the value of MaxNumMergeCand to be larger than 0, but instead allow the values of MaxNumSubblockMergeCand and MaxNumTriangleMergeCand to be zero; that is, it is proposed to allow the values of MaxNumIntraBlockCopyMergeCand to be in the range of 0 ~ N, inclusive.

-Since IBC merge mode disables one temporal merging candidate as compared to the regular merge mode which enables it, if available, it is suggested to set N to be 5.
+Proposed 1.2: Since IBC merge mode disallows one temporal merging candidate as compared to the regular merge mode which allows to use it, if available, it is suggested to set N to be 5.

 The proposed syntax change to VVC Draft is shown in the table below with yellow change mark: